All content copyright © 2010-2024 Frank Revelo, www.frankrevelo.com

 Side plank (vasisthasana), each side.
 Thumbs in line with body keeps upper arm in neutral rotation in shoulder joint.
 Keep body straight, pelvis pushed forwards, upper leg stacked on lower leg (or elevate upper leg if able to do so without hips sinking).
 Flex side glute and side/back core muscles to keep hip from sinking.

 Upward facing plank (purvottanasana).
-Thumbs pointing towards feet keeps upper arm in neutral rotation in shoulder joint and gives better shoulder stretch than thumbs pointing towards each other (fingers pointing towards feet, inward rotation of upper arm).
+Thumbs pointing towards feet keeps upper arm in neutral rotation in shoulder joint and gives better shoulder stretch than thumbs pointing towards each other, which causes inward rotation of upper arm.
 Flex entire back side of body to keep hips from sinking.

 Squat pose (malasana).